Squidex/squidex-docs2/01-getting-started/installation/install-identity.md

 ### 1.3.
 Update the identity configuration

-Update the configureation with the url to your squidex instance and the client id and secret of the default client.
+Update the configureation with the url to your Squidex instance and the client id and secret of the default client.

 ![Copy Default Client](<../../.gitbook/assets/default-client (1) (1) (1).png>)